2011: goodbye and good riddance?

 Join The Banker

-The Banker is the world's premier banking and finance resource and by registering today you will get instant access to 3 articles for free every month.
+The Banker is the world's premier banking and finance resource and by registering today you will get instant access to 3 free views every month.

 You'll receive a regular free e-alert with the latest headlines and trends while you can also tailor content alerts to ensure you are instantly notified when a relevant article appears.